MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-microsoft-defender-for-iot-integration.md

 ## Prerequisites

+### Subscriptions

+To use Microsoft Defender for IoT the user must have an Azure subscription with a Defender for IoT plan with Enterprise IoT devices.
+For more information, see [Managing Microsoft Defender for IoT](/azure/defender-for-iot/organizations/how-to-manage-subscriptions).

+### Roles

-To enable Microsoft Defender for IoT, the user must have the following roles:
+To enable Defender for IoT in Defender for Endpoint, the user must have the following roles:

 - Tenant Global Administrator in Azure Active Directory
 - Security Administrator for the Azure subscription that will be used for the Microsoft Defender for IoT integration